 Oven

-Consume immediately after preparation to maintain the crispiness of the crisps.
-In the refrigerator, in an airtight container, it keeps for up to 1 day.
+Consume immediately to maintain the crispness of the crisps.
+Store in the refrigerator in an airtight container for up to 1 day.
 Do not freeze.

 Italia, Emilia Romagna